-- EthicsPoint is a confidential reporting service for the University of Minnesota (all campuses – TC, Duluth, Crookston, Morris and Rochester and other location)
+- The UReport is an anonymous reporting service for the University of Minnesota (all campuses – TC, Duluth, Crookston, Morris and Rochester and other location)

 - You may file an online report or call.
 If calling, you will get a live person that will ask you the questions.
 The questions the person will be asking are required from the online reporting system.
 Calls can be made 24/7.

 - A document or documents that support your report can be uploaded or attached to your report.